Taurus052/CFIEE/Readme.md

 ### Notice

- 1. All development and testing processes for this program are based on the T-Head Xuantie E906 RISC-V processor using the RV32IMAF( C ) instruction set.
+ 1. All development and testing processes for this program are based on the T-Head Xuantie E906 RISC-V processor using the RV32IMAFC instruction set.
 The selected RISC-V toolchain is Xuantie-900-gcc-elf-newlib-x86_64-V2.6.1.
 Its disassembly toolchain is GNU objdump (GNU Binutils) 2.35.
 We **cannot** guarantee the correctness of this program when analyzing the disassembly files of other RISC-V instruction sets.
  3. Current program **cannot** analyze information related to indirect jumps.
-The target addresses of all indirect jump instructions are set to "FFFF".
+The target addresses of all indirect jump instructions are set to the name of their target registers.